For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 11. Go to an all-you-can-eat buffet

 A buffet may not be the most sophisticated night out imaginable.
-But, if you've got a big appetite and want to get your money's worth, there's no better place to go.
+But, if you have a big appetite and want to get your money's worth, there's no better place to go.

-We've got a lot of all-you-can-eat tips (for food, not tip-eating).
+We have a lot of all-you-can-eat tips.
 Check them out before you put on your expandable-waist trousers.

 12. Throw a dinner party for your friends instead

-This isn't technically eating out, but you can recreate the experience for way less by doing a sort of Come Dine With Me experience with your mates.
+This isn't technically eating out, but you can recreate the experience for less by doing a Come Dine With Me experience with your mates.

 13. Eat out on your birthday

-Remember when you were eight years old and birthdays at Pizza Hut were the best thing ever?
+Remember when you were eight and birthdays at Pizza Hut were the best thing ever?
 Well, whether you're eight or 28, this is the birthday gift that keeps on giving.

 Countless restaurants have birthday schemes where they'll send you offers and a discount to be used on your special day.
-Loads even offer your entire meal free of charge (although, if you have someone dining with you, they'll have to pay their way).
+You might even get a free meal (although, if you have someone dining with you, they'll have to pay their way).

-Check out our guide to all the restaurants, bars and cafes that offer birthday freebies.
+Check out our guide to the restaurants, bars and cafes that offer birthday freebies.

 14. Check the restaurant's social media for discounts